Checkmarx/kics/e2e/README.md

 <b>Example 3:</b> A test case that executes a command and checks:
 - Status code output
 - Kics CLI output
-- Generated payload file content
+- Generated <b>payload file</b> content

 The Tests that check CLI output, payload or results, need a comparison file for each output you want to compare (except for the status code).

 The example below contains 2 files for comparing the outputs of CLI and the payload file: <i>"E2E_CLI_005"</i> and <i>"E2E_CLI_005_PAYLOAD.json"</i>.
 Files used for comparing outputs must have the same name as the test and must be added to the "fixture" folder.

-In addition, it is necessary to remove the files that will be generated  during the test by adding them to removeFiles (required only for test cases that generates files from results and/or payloads).
+In addition, it is necessary to remove the files that will be generated  during the test by adding them to removeFiles (required only for test cases that generates files from results/payloads/logs).
 Files created by Kics during testing should always be created in the 'outputs' folder

 ```go